-Having existed since the dawn of the 20th Century, there are many types of safety razors.
-Therefore, it can be confusing when first getting into the subject.
-Having some background knowledge is vital when looking for vintage razors.
-However, even knowing the different heads can help enormously when buying a new one.
+Having existed since the dawn of the 20th Century, there are many types of safety razors so it’s worth getting to know the different types when buying a new one.

 What Are the Different Basic Types Of Safety Razor?

 The anatomy of a safety razor is relatively straight forward.
 A typical three-piece razor consists of a head composed of a cap and a plate, which brace the razor blade.
 These are usually twisted into the handle, which can be made from metal or wood.

 We’ll talk about the opening mechanisms in the next section.
 First, let’s look over the very basic types of safety razor.
 Overall, there are two groups, which can consist of double or single edge razors.
 These simply refer to how many sides of the razor feature an exposed blade for shaving.

 Double edge razors tend to be the most common form of safety razor.
 In fact, the term is often synonymous with safety razors.
 Here the blade is exposed on each side of the cap allowing the user to shave from either.

 When shaving, you can simply swivel the razor in your hand and use the other side when the first blade is covered with soap.
 Although it’s rare, sometimes one side features an open comb for a more aggressive shave.